Tencent/cherry-markdown/README.md

 ### **Easy to extend**

-When the syntax that Cherry Markdown editor support can not meet your needs, secondary development or function extention can be carried out quickly.
-At the same time, Cherry Markdown editor should be implemented by pure JavaScript, and should not rely on framework technology such as angular, vue and react.
+When the syntax that Cherry Markdown writer support can not meet your needs, secondary development or function extention can be carried out quickly.
+At the same time, Cherry Markdown writer should be implemented by pure JavaScript, and should not rely on framework technology such as angular, vue and react.
 Framework only provide a container environment.

 ## Feature